-They have absorbed a lot of data and knowledge since, yet there is still so much they didn’t know.
+They have absorbed a lot of data and knowledge since, yet there is still so much they do not know.
 Information is needed.
 Gaps must be filled.
 What is missing must be found.

 This likely used to be a place of labour, and this data will have had little or no use outside of their work.
-Certainly has no use now.
+It certainly has no use now.
 If there had ever been any personal information or records of events here, that was probably on the ruined computers.

 Inside a secluded room, they find a seemingly intact news tablet inside a drawer.
 If only more of the humans had thought to put them in drawers instead of leaving them out in the open.
 They access it, and find it is partially dead.
 They are able to recover part of what is labelled the “Sports” section, though they are not familiar with that word.
 The information makes little sense without that context.
-It seems to be about some form of competition, however it does mention other cities, and names of people.
+It seems to be about some form of competition.
+However it does mention other cities, and names of people.
+That could be useful.

 Ah.
 News section.
 Local events, global events, current events.
 What do we have here?
 It is still very lacking due to corruption, but certain things can be found.
 Evacuation order… machines are coming… do your part… Duveteux Goodboy Le Troisième wins… Renault military contract… Celebrity says ‘give them a chance’… Judge bested by rabbit…